-Great Stagecoach Robberies of the Old West by R. Michael Wilson
+Great Stagecoach Robberies of The Old West

 In a time and place teeming with miners desperate to strike it rich in the gold rush, the slow-moving stagecoach filled with other men's fortunes was often a temptation too great to resist.
 The treasure-laden express box quickly became a favorite target among road agents, making stagecoach robbery an enduring part of the mythology of the Old West.